 Didsbury High School is a new secondary free school for 11-18 students in South Manchester.
-The school will be run by the Laurus Trust and replicate the outstanding education already provided by the trust’s founder school, Cheadle Hulme High School (CHHS).
-CHHS, based in Stockport, is a hugely oversubscribed school and was recently named in the Sunday Times ‘Parent Power’ Top 25 comprehensive schools in the country.
+The school is run by the Laurus Trust and aims to replicate the outstanding education already provided by the trust’s founder school, Cheadle Hulme High School (CHHS).
+CHHS, in Stockport, is a hugely oversubscribed school and was recently named in the Sunday Times ‘Parent Power’ Top 20 comprehensive schools in the country.

 Didsbury High School is a non-selective, non-denominational Free School.
-It will open in September 2019, initially providing 210 Year 7 places in eight forms.
+It opened in September 2019, initially providing 210 Year 7 places in eight forms.
 A further 210 Year 7 students will be added each academic year.
-In addition we will open a sixth form, soon after, for 300 students.
-We have liaised with the Education team at Manchester City Council on our proposal and the school will provide much needed additional secondary places for children in Manchester.
+In addition, we will be opening a sixth form, for 300 students.

-Our students will have access to state of the art facilities in a brand new building behind Didsbury Point adjacent to the Siemens building.
+Our students have access to state-of-the-art facilities in a brand new building behind Didsbury Point adjacent to the Siemens building.

 Proposed location of Didsbury High School

 Before taking up the reins at Didsbury High School, David was a Deputy Headteacher of Cheadle Hulme High School and prior to this he taught for more than 10 years in Manchester.
 He is a Specialist Leader of Education who supports colleagues and schools across the region.
 David is delighted to be the founding Head of School of Didsbury High School.

 In 2008, having achieved the very highest standards of classroom practice, David secured his Advanced Skills Teacher status (AST) in Mathematics.
 This enabled him to share his skills and experience with other teachers across Greater Manchester.
 He then went on to develop and lead departments in other schools.